beefyfinance/beefy-dot-com/src/content/blog/beefy-partners-with-la-cucina-to-bring-another-level-of-earnings-to-users.md

 ### LaCucina and Beefy are bringing about DeFi innovation

-LaCucina is a fitting partner for us here at Beefy Finance as we value innovation highly.
+LaCucina is a fitting partner for us here at Beefy as we value innovation highly.
 The concept of boosting your APY and rewards without leaving a pool makes our Beefy Vaults the perfect match.
 While you typically would have to move to a Beefy Boost Vault, with LaCucina there’s no need.

 And much like Beefy, LaCucina has multi-chain dreams.
 In the future, Beefy will offer LaCucina Vaults on new blockchains as support for them comes.